ibm-cloud-docs/watsonxdata/cpdctl_commands_wxdata.md

 * When using the `list-objects` command, buckets with a large number of objects might not list all objects because of API timeouts.
 * When using the `--paginated` parameter with the `list-objects` command, only top-level objects are listed.
 Nested objects are not expanded by default.
+* Listing the objects using `list-objects` is not supported in ADLS and GCS buckets currently.

 ## database
 {: #cpdctl_commands_wxdatadatabs}